antsankov/go-live/README.md

 # go-live

-A light-weight Go utility server that hosts files (HTML or otherwise) over HTTP.
-Can be used for local development or production static site serving.
+A light-weight Go server that hosts the file directory it's in (HTML or otherwise) over HTTP.
+Can be used for local development or production static site serving as a drop-in personal Github-pages.
 By default, it hosts the directory it is executed in.

-Baesd on JavaScript's famous `live-server` utility.
-Supports Linux, Windows, and Mac.
+Based on JavaScript's famous `live-server` utility.
+Supports Linux, Windows, and Mac, as well as ARM32/64.

 Help wanted!
 Check out the TODO list if interested.